Frequently Asked Questions

 With the vent is installed between the concrete foundation and the sill plate, it supports the entire weight of the house.
 Will it crush?

 No, it will not crush.
-The vent is made of a composite material that consists of calcium carbonate, polyolefin resin and recycled plastics.
-It has an ultimate compression strength of over 56,000 pounds per lineal foot of Joto-Vent, and when you apply ICC-ES you can safely support 7,140 pounds per lineal foot of Joto-Vent.
+The vent is made of a composite material that consists of calcium carbonate, and recycled plastics.
+It safely support 7,140 pounds per lineal foot of 1x6 Joto-Vent, and 4,812 pounds per lineal foot of 2x6 Joto-Vent.
 Wherever you trust a wooden sill plate, you can trust The Joto-Vent System.

 I see the holes in the vent are fairly large.
 Can bugs get in it?

 The Vent is only part 1 of a 2-part system.
-The holes in the vent are 8.0 mm or 5/16” in the smallest dimension, which is slightly larger than the IBC code states as acceptable.
-The vent is just the first part of the Joto-Vent System.
-We also have a custom piece of covering / flashing that is installed over the vent, part 2 of the system, when the exterior siding is installed.
-This covering has 1/8” holes in it and that is because some building jurisdictions like to see 1/8” holes to keep the bugs out.
+The holes in the vent are for rodents or other animals coming into the crawl space.
+Second part, covering / flashing that is installed over the vent when installing the exterior siding.
+This covering has 1/8” holes in smallest dimension to keep the bugs out.

 Is this a brand-new product on the market?
 Has it been tested?

-The Joto-Vent System has been certified by IAPMO for use in the USA since January 2015, with our UES report and, as of May 2019, our ICC-ES report.
+The Joto-Vent System has been initially certified by IAPMO in January 2015.
+In May 2019, and ICC-ES certified in May 2019.
 Beyond that, it has a more than 45-year track record of successful use in Japan.
-The Perimeter Vent System is the most common way crawlspaces and foundations are vented in Japan, and the Joto-Vent System has over 60% of the market share.
-The Joto-Vent System has been successfully installed on more than 5.3 million homes.
+The Perimeter Vent System is the most common crawlspace vents in Japan, and the Joto-Vent System has over 60% of the market share.
+The Joto-Vent System has been successfully installed on more than 6 million homes as of 2023.

 How many sizes does it come in?

-The Vent comes in 2 sizes, 4” wide for 2 x 4 framing and 6” wide for 2 x 6 and 2 x 8 framing.
-The covering / flashing comes in 1-3/4” (45 mm) depth (protrusions) from the wall in white only.
-This comes in our Architectural Series 28-gauge galvanized steel and in our Premium Series 17-gauge aluminum.
+The Vent comes in 2 sizes, 2x6 Joto-Vent and 1x6 Joto-Vent.
+6” wide, 3 foot sections for 2 x 6 and 2 x 8 sill plate.
+The covering / flashing comes in 1-3/4” (45 mm) depth (protrusions) , 10' sections with pre-painted color, white or black.
+And the Insect Prevention Strip will comes in 10' sections, with black.
+These covering material are made of durable 28-gauge "Pre-painted Galvalume" galvanized steel.

 How does it perform during earthquakes?